LordArrin/beszel-agent-magisk/README.md

 adb shell uname -m
 ```

-After install, without rebooting you can dry-run the binary (will connect to your hub):
+After install, without rebooting you can dry-run the binary (will print help, or connect to your hub if credentials are set):

 ```sh
 adb shell su -c '/data/adb/modules/beszel-agent/bin/beszel-agent -h'